-The following illustrations show the connectors, LEDs, and jumpers on the internal boards.
-The illustrations might differ slightly from your hardware.
+The following illustrations show the connectors, LEDs, and jumpers on the memory card, microprocessor board, PCI board, SAS backplane, and I/O board.
+The illustrations in this document might differ slightly from your hardware.

 I/O board internal connectors and jumpers